Home Town Centre Nature Footpaths Sports Education Churches

 There is some confusion about the identity of this Sir William Brereton.
 Apparently he was Sir William Brereton of Aldford, the 7th son of Sir Randle of Malpas Hall.
 He had presented Anne Boleyn with a greyhound named 'Urian'.
 Also the details about the tournament may be an embellishment of the deeds of Norris and not Brereton.
 Sir William had previously accompanied the King and Anne Boleyn on a visit to check on the inventory of Cardinal Wolsey's goods and chattels shortly before the latter's death.
 This may have inclined George Cavendish, Wolsey's secretary, to testify against him.

-(these stories were adapted from the booklet by Arthur L. Moir)
+(Adapted from the booklet by Arthur L. Moir)

 Brereton Girls' School - see also Brereton Hall School